Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: High Frequency Phase Noise Suppression (HFPNS) Method

 \subsection{Description of the HFPNS Method}

 The optical setup of the HFPNS method is schematically shown in Figure~\ref{fig:HFPNS-schema}.
 It consists of splitting the incident probe beam into two identical pulses.
-One pulse is transmitted directly, while the other one being delayed by about 5~ns using a delay line composed of two beamsplitters (BS-1 and BS-2) and two mirrors (M1 and M2).
+One pulse is transmitted directly, while the other one being delayed by about $5~ns$ using a delay line composed of two beam splitters (BS-1 and BS-2) and two mirrors (M1 and M2).

-The two time-separated beams are then directed to a spatial filter composed of a telescope of two lenses (L-1 and L-2) of same focal legnth 200~mm, and a pinhole (PH-1) with a diameter of 300~$\mu$m, ensuring that they both have similar beam profile close to a Gaussian profile, before entering inside the Sagnac interferometer.
+The two time-separated beams are then directed to a spatial filter composed of a telescope of two lenses (L-1 and L-2) of same focal length 200~mm, and a pinhole (PH-1) with a diameter of 300~$\mu$m, ensuring that they both have similar beam profile close to a Gaussian profile, before entering inside the Sagnac interferometer.

-In the current HFPNS interferometer prototype, a 50/50 femtosecond p-pol beamsplitter BS-3 (Semrock FS01-BSTiS-5050P-25.5) is used to generate two daughter pulses, referred to as probe, and reference.
+In the current HFPNS interferometer prototype, a 50/50 femtosecond p-pol beam splitter BS-3 (Semrock FS01-BSTiS-5050P-25.5) is used to generate two daughter pulses, as explained in the previous section.
 The two dielectric mirrors (M-4 and M-5) are also positioned at $22.5^{\circ}$ incident angle, forming a right-angle triangular interferometer.
 A telescope of two best form spherical lenses (L-3 and L-4) of focal length 100 mm (Thorlabs LBF254-100-B) is placed between these two mirrors in order to focus both pulses into the interaction area.
-The incident beam waist is $w \simeq 1$~mm, corresponding to a minumum waist $w_{0} \simeq 25 \mu m$ at focus.
+The incident beam waist is $w \simeq 1$~mm, corresponding to a minimum waist $w_{0} \simeq 25 \mu m$ at focus.

 At the interferometer output, destructive interference pattern is separately obtained for both the prompt and delay pulses.
 Any scattered light from the interferometer is filtered by using a spatial filter consisting of a telescope with two 200~mm focal length lenses (L-5 and L-6) followed by a pinhole (PH-2) of 300~$\mu$m diameter, ensuring a clean Gaussian intensity profile in the interferometer output.